- In the News

 Fish Talk in the News – Friday, July 13

 Offshore wind is expanding in New England.
-Image via NOAA Sea Grant.
+Image of Block Island Wind Farm via NOAA Sea Grant.

 - The U.S. House of Representatives passed H.R.
 200, “The Strengthening Fishing Communities and Increasing Flexibility Fisheries Management Act.”
 The vote was 222-193 and fell largely along party lines (nine Democrats supported, 15 Republicans opposed).
 The bill, sponsored by Rep. Young (AK) would reauthorize the Magnuson-Stevens Act but would eliminate current rebuilding timelines and allow flexibility around setting catch limits.
 The bill is divisive even among fishing groups.